learnbyexample/learn_gnused/gnu_sed.md

 Hi there
 Have a Nice Day.

-$ # with m flag line anchors will work for every line
+$ # with 'm' flag line anchors will work for every line
 $ printf 'Hi there\nHave a Nice Day\n' | sed 'N; s/^/* /gm'
 * Hi there
 * Have a Nice Day